ata-sesli/newsprint/README.md

 Cold boot behavior:

 - Shows a menu bar item.
+- Opens the dashboard window automatically.
-- Does not show a Dock icon.
+- Shows a Dock icon while the dashboard is open.
-- Does not open the dashboard window automatically.
+- Hides the Dock icon after the dashboard window is closed.

 Menu actions: